 The data registers are used by the applications programmer to manipulate data structures and to hold the results of logical and arithmetic operations.
 Different portions of the general data registers can be addressed by using different names.
-An "E" prefix identifies the complete 32bit register.
-An "X" suffix without the "E" prefix identifies the lower16 bits of the register.
+An "E" prefix identifies the complete 32-bit register.
+An "X" suffix without the "E" prefix identifies the lower 16 bits of the register.
 The lower two bytes of the register can be addressed with an "H" suffix to identify the upper byte or an "L" suffix to identify the lower byte.
-When a source operand value specified by an instruction is smaller than the specified destination register, the upper bytes of the destination register are not affected when the operand is written to the register.
+When a destination operand size specified by an instruction is smaller than the specified destination register, the other bytes of the destination register are not affected when the operand is written to the register.